schuchert/wikispaces/pages/java/project.from.scratch/using.gradle.steps.md

 build.gradle  gradle  gradlew  gradlew.bat  settings.gradle  src
 ~~~

-* Try running tests on your freshly-created application (your first run might be longer due to the need to download library files)
+### Try running tests
+The first run of your freshly-created application may take longer due to the need to download Java library files
 ^
 ~~~ bash
 gradle test